Employment Sector Differences

 Typical callback interviews last for half of a day and involve meeting individually with four or more attorneys.
 Some callback interviews take place in the employer’s office while others are conducted via video conference.
 For in-person callbacks, most law firms will make the travel arrangements for candidates and will also reimburse reasonable travel expenses.
 For additional callback information, click the Callback Interview link from this page.

 Public Interest Employers

 Although some public interest employers participate in structured interview programs such as the Virtual Interview Program (VIP), the Equal Justice Works Annual Conference and Career Fair, or the Public Interest Legal Career Fair, for the most part interviews for summer positions with public interest organizations are usually less formal than those for permanent positions.
-Often interviews for summer position may involve only a brief telephone interview.
+Often interviews for summer positions may involve only a brief telephone or video interview.
 In fact, some public interest employers hire summer interns on the basis of a resume and cover letter alone.

 Public interest employers seek students with a commitment to service and the mission of their organizations.
 Many of the interview questions will be structured to gauge your commitment.
 Some government employers, including district attorneys and public defenders, ask hypothetical questions to see how well you think on your feet.
 For example, interviewers at public defenders offices may ask: “If your client were charged with the crime of molesting small children, how would you react?
-Could you defend your client?”.
+Could you defend your client?”
 Other government employers, such as the U.S. Department of Justice, have unique interview processes that vary depending on the particular division or field office.

 Public interest employers typically do not reimburse travel expenses for interviews.
-If you cannot afford to travel to an interview, ask for a telephone interview.
+If you cannot afford to travel to an interview, ask for a telephone or video interview.
 If you are a 2L, 3L, or LLM, CDO’s Travel Reimbursement for Interviews in the Public Interest (TRI PI) program provides some reimbursement for public interest interview expenses.